standard-release/cli/README.md

 > Publish new project to NPM following Conventional Commits specification and SemVer.
 Uses [git-commits-since][] for detecting git commits since last SemVer tag and [detect-next-version][] for what next version bump should be.

-Please consider following this project's author, [<%= author.name %>](https://github.com/<%= author.login %>), and :star: the project to show your :heart: and support.
+Please consider following this project's author, [Charlike Mike Reagent](https://github.com/tunnckoCore), and :star: the project to show your :heart: and support.

 <div id="thetop"></div>